-The internal auditor's annual report stated that, in their opinion, "GCRB has adequate and effective arrangements for risk management, control and governance.
-Proper arrangements are in place to promote and secure Value for Money.
-The opinion has been arrived at taking into consideration the work we have undertaken during 2020-21 and also the work conducted since our initial appointment."
+The internal auditor's report on GCRB organisation specific governance, was graded as 'requires improvement' and highlighted issues relating to the lack of agreed protocols between the GCRB Board and the three College Boards.
+The internal audit annual report stated that, in their opinion, "...with the exception of the issue highlighted...GCRB has adequate and effective arrangements for risk management, control and governance.
+We have concluded that appropriate arrangements are in place to promote and secure Value for Money.
+The opinion has been arrived at taking into consideration the work we have undertaken during 2021-22 and in the prior years following our initial appointment."